Srivatsav67/Personal-Portfolio/README.md

-This file is the main HTML page for a personal portfolio website.
+This is my personal portfolio website.
 It uses Bootstrap for styling and layout, and includes custom CSS for additional design elements.
 The page is structured into several sections:

 Navbar: A fixed-top navigation bar with links to different sections: About, Skills, Projects, and Contact.